Is My Child Too Sick To Go To School?

 - Please keep an ill student home, or make arrangements with a caregiver, when signs or symptoms of illness are present.

-- Students with symptoms of illness at school may place other students at risk of illness, and will need to be picked up promptly.
+- Students with symptoms of illness at school may place other students at risk of illness and will need to be picked up promptly.

 - Please notify us if your student has a contagious illness.
 An exposure may be life‐threatening for others with fragile immune systems or certain medical conditions.

-- Your student's health information will be treated confidentially
+- Your student's health information will be treated confidentially.

-Symptoms of Illness:
+Symptoms of General Illness

-APPEARANCE, BEHAVIOR- Unusually tired, pale, lack of appetite, difficult to wake, confused or irritable.
+APPEARANCE, BEHAVIOR- Unusually tired, pale, lack of appetite, difficult to wake, or confused/irritable.

 PERSISTENT NASAL DRAINAGE AND/OR CHRONIC COUGH – May need to be seen by a health care provider; these may be signs of a condition that may spread to others and require treatment.

-SORE THROAT – Especially with fever or swollen glands in the neck – A student with a confirmed diagnosis of strep throat may return to school after 24-hours of appropriate treatment.
+SORE THROAT – Especially with fever or swollen glands in the neck.
+A student with a confirmed diagnosis of strep throat may return to school after 24-hours of appropriate treatment.